BetaPundit/Flutter-StreamBuilder/README.md

 # Stream builder implementation

-A Flutter project to show the implementation on StreamBuilder widget.
+A Flutter project to show the implementation of StreamBuilder widget.

 ## Getting Started